-Additionally, in discussing our various expectations of students’ – as individuals – we also recognized how structuring good collaborative groups in our labs remains an open-ended question for each of us.
-Collaboration is built into our curriculum on a fundamental level, and at each institution we engage in a handful of strategies to promote the emergence of equitable and supportive small groups.
-Still, there is an element of uncertainty with regards to our expectations about how to best support the development good collaborative groups and what precisely “good” looks like.
+Additionally, in discussing our various expectations of students – as individuals – we also recognized how structuring collaborative groups remains an open question.
+Collaboration is built into our curriculum on a fundamental level, and at each school, we engage in a handful of strategies to promote the emergence of equitable and supportive small groups.
+Still, we are all uncertain how to best to support groups' working effectively, as well as how to assess "effectiveness" of collaboration.